lastdev/Addons/SilverDragon/RECENT_CHANGES.md

-## Changed in v2022.30
+## Changed in v2022.31

-* Questids and some added loot for all the ["super rares"](https://www.wowhead.com/news/defeat-super-rares-each-day-for-up-to-385-item-level-gear-330298), thanks to Znuff
+* Differentiate treasure vignettes on GUID rather than ID -- this is going to make things like the Expedition Scout's Pack or Disturbed Dirt pop up alerts more frequently, since every separate copy of them is going to alert
-* Show Sleeping on the Job and Who's a Good Bakar in mob tooltips
+* A bunch of data improvements
-* Show requirements for active mobs in map tooltips, too
+* Don't double-up on the LDB mob-tooltip